Mathira's articles focus on marriage problems, as she wants couples to enjoy their married lives to the fullest.

-It is terribly upsetting when your husband does not share in the family commitments, and you have to shoulder the burden alone.
-Immaturity in a child can be tolerated, as he doesn't yet have the years of experience needed to develop a sense of responsibility, but immaturity in your husband who knows all about life can be a tormenting experience.
+It is upsetting when your husband does not share in the family commitments, and you have to shoulder the burden alone.
+Immaturity in a child can is tolerable, as he doesn't yet have the years of experience needed to develop a sense of responsibility, but immaturity in your husband, who has tons of life experience, can be incredibly frustrating.

 Infantile love follows the principle "I love because I am loved."
 Mature love follows the principle "I am loved because I need you."
 Immature love says "I love you because I need you."
-Mature love says "I need you because I love you."— Erich Fromm
+Mature love says "I need you because I love you."

 1. He is irresponsible.